 Who we are and how to contact us

-Ideal Heating are part of Groupe Atlantic.
-With over 100 years’ experience in the UK heating industry, Ideal Heating are a market leader in the supply and servicing of domestic and commercial boilers.
+Ideal Heating is part of Groupe Atlantic.
+With over 100 years’ experience in the UK heating industry, Ideal Heating is a market leader in the supply and servicing of domestic and commercial boilers.

-In respect of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, the data controller is Ideal Heating Ltd, National Avenue, Hull, East Yorkshire, HU5 4JB.
+In respect of the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018 and the Privacy and Electronic Communication Regulations (PECR), the data controller is Ideal Heating Ltd, registered office, National Avenue, Hull, East Yorkshire, HU5 4JB.